Gitoq/gitoq/README.md

 ## ❓ FAQ

-### Should I commit my `env.gitoq.lock` file?
+### What is my main environment?

-Yes.
-It is safe and recommended to do so.
-It contains your encrypted envs, and your project identifier.
+It is `development` by default, but you can change it in the project settings.

+### What does `ENV` mean?

+Our intention regarding the file `ENV` is the file `.env` or` .env.local` .
+We will create one of them for you based on their presence in your source code (priority is given to `.env`).

 ### Should I commit my `ENV` files?

 No. We strongly recommend against committing your env files to version control.
 It should only include environment-specific values such as database passwords or API keys.
 Your production database should have a different password than your development database.

+### Should I commit my `env.gitoq.lock` file?

+Yes sure.
+It is safe and recommended to do so.
+It your project identifier.

 ## Contributing